What is CMMC?

 - The framework of CMMC is limited to Department of Defense contractors only.
 Regardless of size, all 300,000+ members of the DIB need to become CMMC-certified, according to the CMMC accreditation body (CMMC-AB), which administers the plan on behalf of the DoD.

 - One of the most impactful requirements of the mandate is that the CMMC assessments – based on 5 different levels of security maturity – are performed and certified by an independent third party CMMC assessors, accredited by the CMMC-AB.

-- Prior to the CMMC, the DoD required all contractors and subcontractors to be NIST SP 800-171 compliant.
-Not only will this still be the case regarding the new framework, but other portions of cybersecurity standards will be brewed into the new cybersecurity model, including NIST SP 800-53, ISO 270001 and ISO 27032.
+- Prior to CMMC, the DoD required all contractors and subcontractors to be NIST SP 800-171 compliant and self-certify on their adherence to these rules.
+Although the new framework includes these requirements, additional cybersecurity standards will also be baked into the new cybersecurity model, including NIST SP 800-53, ISO 270001 and ISO 27032.
 Meeting these standards – and being certified by an accredited certification assessor – is a requirement to continue fulfilling or bidding on DoD contracts.

 - Level 1: Safeguard Federal Contract Information (FCI)

 - Level 2: Serve as transition step in cybersecurity maturity progression to protect CUI